gabriel119435/matera_talent_pool/readMe.md

     username: postgres
     password: postgres
  ```
-This should be altered according to your PostgreSQL installation.
-If you don't want to change this settings, make sure you installed PostgreSQL with default settings, `postgres` password and a database called `myDataBase`.
+`localhost:5432` should be match your container's ip and port
 ```
 hibernate:
   ddl-auto: create-drop